RubbaBoy/Corddit/README.md

-# Disddit
+# Corddit

-Disddit is a Reddit client within a Discord server, with multi-subreddit browsing, upvoting, replying, and more planned, all from your own reddit account.
+Corddit is a Reddit client within a Discord server, with multi-subreddit browsing, upvoting, replying, and more planned, all from your own reddit account.

 This is planned to be a public bot, with automatically created roles and channels.